nikhil-chigali/Perceptron-model/README.md

 # Perceptron Model
-* This is the code for simple perceptrom model. *
+* This is the code for simple perceptron model.

 The perceptron was invented in 1957 by Frank Rosenblatt at the Cornell Aeronautical Laboratory , a perceptron is the simplest neural network possible: a computational model of a single neuron.
 A perceptron consists of one or more inputs, a processor, and a single output.